Trump's diagnosis shows US vulnerability to the coronavirus

 “No one is entirely out of the virus’s reach, even those supposedly inside a protective bubble," said Josh Michaud, associate director of global health policy with the Kaiser Family Foundation in Washington.

-Eight months after the virus first reached the United States, worrying signals mounted of what's ahead this fall.
-The NFL postponed its first game because of a worsening outbreak among the Tennessee Titans.
+Eight months after the virus reached the United States, worrying signals mounted of what's ahead this fall.
+The NFL has postponed two games after players on three teams tested positive.
 Some hospitals in Wisconsin have run low on space, and experts warned of a likely surge in infections during the colder months ahead.
 Some economists say it could take as long as late 2023 for the job market to fully recover.

 The U.S. leads the world in numbers of confirmed infections, with more than 7 million, and deaths, with more than 208,000.
 Only a handful of countries rank higher in COVID-19 deaths per capita.